 Indication that ingredients are “non-nano”.
 In order for mineral sunblocks to leave corals untouched, they must be “non-nano”, meaning the ingredient particles must be above 100 nanometers in size so that they cannot be ingested by corals.

 Reef-safe labels.
 Typically companies will label their products as “reef-safe” but always check the ingredients to be sure.

 Need some suggestions?
-Here are five commonly known reef-safe brands.
+Here are several commonly known reef-safe brands.